JonathanWilbur/asn1-d/README.md

 - [x] Test a `BIT STRING` with only a first byte
 - [ ] Fix `REAL`
   - [x] Remove encoding capabilities for anything but base-2.
-  - [ ] Fix CER and DER base-2 `REAL` must encode the exponent on the fewest octets, and scale = 0.
+  - [x] Fix CER and DER base-2 `REAL` must encode the exponent on the fewest octets, and scale = 0.
-  - [ ] Enforce exponent > 0 when using complicated exponent encoding.
+  - [x] Enforce exponent > 0 when using complicated exponent encoding.
 (X.690 8.5.6.4.d)
-  - [ ] Enforce exponent encoding on the fewest possible octets?
+  - [x] Enforce exponent encoding on the fewest possible octets
-  - [ ] Enforce mantissa > 0.
+  - [x] Enforce mantissa > 0.
 (X.690 8.5.2)
   - [x] Test for odd using a bitmask of 0x01 instead of modulus.
-  - [ ] Note that you are assuming IEEE 754 Floating Points.
+  - [x] Note that you are assuming IEEE 754 Floating Points.
-  - [ ] Can you just shift an IEEE 754 FP type right by 1, so the exponent is octet-aligned?
-  - [ ] Banish the term "significand" to the shadow realm (IEEE 754 coins "significand.")
+  - [x] Banish the term "significand" to the shadow realm.
-  - [ ] Change the property's name to `realNumber`.
+  - [x] Change the property's name to `realNumber`.
   - [ ] Change the template to accept any type that `isFloatingPoint`.
+  - [ ] Validate base-10 decoding
+  - [ ] Remove dependency on `FloatRep` and `DoubleRep`
+  - [ ] Section 8.5.3 might mean that you have to support encoding with all bases.
 - [ ] Do some more unit testing for extreme lengths.
+- [ ] Search for `reverse` for potential optimizations
 - [x] Fix Indefinite Length
   - [x] Enforce constructed construction
   - [x] Enforce same tag numbers for nested elements